zceng/LVCNet/README.md

 # LVCNet: Efficient Condition-Dependent Modeling Network for Waveform Generation

-Using LVCNet to design the generator of Parallel WaveGAN and the *same strategy* to train it, the inference speed of the new vocoder is **more than 5x faster** than the original vocoder *without any degration in audio quality*.
+Using LVCNet to design the generator of Parallel WaveGAN and the *same strategy* to train it, the inference speed of the new vocoder is **more than 5x faster** than the original vocoder *without any degradation in audio quality*.

 ## Training and Test